currawong-project/libcw/notes.md

 ### TODO:

+- Why doesn't the C7 on the downbeat of meas.
+11 sound?
+- DONE: Allow setting the location of the score player.
+This should also reset the sampler and voice control.
+- DONE: The voice ctl should respond to all-notes-off message and reset each sampler channel

 - The following two tasks need more consideration.
 As it is variables assume that aggregate types are destroyed on exit.
 This is very convenient.
 Consider using 'symbols' to represent strings, consider adding a 'const-string' type to eliminate memory allocation of string assignment